Cray-HPE/docs-csm/introduction/scenarios.md

    1. [Prepare Compute Nodes](../install/index.md#prepare_compute_nodes)

 After completion of the firmware update with FAS and the preparation of compute nodes, the CSM product stream has been fully installed and configured.
-Refer to the _HPE Cray EX System Software Getting Started Guide S-8000_ on the HPE Customer Support Center at https://www.hpe.com/support/ex-gsg for more information on other product streams to be installed and configured after CSM.
+Refer to the [`HPE Cray EX System Software Getting Started Guide (S-8000) 22.06`](http://www.hpe.com/support/ex-gsg-042120221040) for more information on other product streams to be installed and configured after CSM.

 See [Install CSM](../install/index.md) for the details on the installation process for either a first time install